Terminalia myrtifolia: Ethnic medicine

 Leaf sap is sometimes blended with that of Diospyros zombensis (B.L.Burtt) F.White, and taken to treat dysentery.
 It is also taken to ward off threatening abortion.
 A decoction of roots and chicken is taken to treat sterility, for venereal diseases, dysentery and excessive menstruation.
 A poultice is applied to sores.
 Leaves are cooked and eaten, and the fruits are considered edible.
 Livestock avoid the species.
 Leaves are eaten by the caterpillar Imbrasia lucida, which are picked and fried with onions in oil, or cooked and dried for later consumption.

 Phytochemicals

 Leaf extracts contain the pentacyclic triterpenoid taraxerol and show antibacterial activity against Escherichia coli and Enterococcus faecalis.
 Leaf extracts also inhibited cancer cell lines MCF-12A, H157, WHC03 and HeLa.
 A methanolic root extract showed strong inhibitory effects on the T24 bladder cancer cells, but less so against the HeLa cervical cancer and MCF7 breast cancer.
 Root extracts showed antifungal activity against Candida glabrata and Candida krusei, and some activity against Cryptococcus neoformans.

-Species of Combretum, Pteleopsis and Terminalia are generally a rich source of drugs for treating tumors and fungal infections.
+Species of Combretum and Terminalia are generally a rich source of drugs for treating tumors and fungal infections.